Over the years, I noticed that many people find museums confusing and intimidating. As a museum lover, I always want to help people enjoy art.

 I first interviewed a few of my friends and then I observed people in museums to learn about how they behave in exhibitions and the issues they encounter.

-Labels aren’t always next to the artwork.
+❗️ Labels are hard to find: Labels aren’t always next to the artwork.
 In grouped displays, it’s even harder to tell which label belongs to which piece.

-They’re small, and popular works often have crowds around them.
+❗️ Labels are hard to read: They’re small, and popular works often have crowds around them.

 Labels are usually small